 How can you prevent it?

 Travellers can protect themselves by observing good personal hygiene and food hygiene.
 They should always wash their hands before eating or handling food, and after going to the toilet.
 They should avoid drinking contaminated water or beverage with ice of doubtful origin, eating uncooked or undercooked food, particularly shellfish, and eating cut or peeled fruits.
-These measures can also effectively prevent other infectious food-borne illnesses like cholera and travellers' diarrhoea.

 How is it treated?